scottjehl/PE/README.md

 let html = `<h1 data-bind-text="data.title">${data.title}</h1>`
 ```

 The client-side doesn't care how the initial HTML was generated.
-It only cares about keeping the HTML in sync wherever you care to do so.
+It only cares about keeping the HTML in sync with data wherever you tell it to do so.

 ## Caveats and Considerations

 - First, pe.js doesn't exist yet!
 Sorry.
 It's [in development](pe.js)!
-- Second, text binding works best when setting the entire inner content of an element.
-This means that in situations where you might be used to say, dropping a string variable like `hello, {{user.name}}!` into the text in an element, you'll likely want to use a wrapper element to isolate it instead, like this: `hello, <span data-pe-text="user.name"></span>`
+- Second, `text` binding works best when setting the entire inner content of an element.
+This means that in situations where you might be used to using a variable mid-string, like `hello, {{user.name}}!`, you'll likely want to use a wrapper element to isolate that variable's output instead, like this: `hello, <span data-pe-text="user.name"></span>!`

 ## More soon! -Scott :)